About

 My interests focus around all aspects of programming languages, including their specification, implementation, and tooling.
 I am particularly interested in languages with expressive type systems and those which solve problems that larger and evolving software projects face, such as modularity and changing dependencies.
 To this end, the language I enjoy working with the most is Haskell, but I have experience with a vast selection of languages across different paradigms.
 I am also interested in applying advances in programming languages to other fields, both within and outside of Computer Science.

-I was previously a Senior Teaching Fellow in the Department of Computer Science at the University of Warwick from July 2017 until October 2021.
-During this time I taught courses on Functional Programming, Cyber Security, Programming for Computer Scientists, and Programming Paradigms.
+Prior to joining GitHub, my career started as an academic at the University of Warwick, where I was a Senior Teaching Fellow (equivalent to and nowadays titled Assistant Professor, teaching only) from 2017 until 2021.
+There, I led courses on Functional Programming, Cyber Security, and others.
 In 2021, I was awarded two departmental teaching awards by my students for my Functional Programming and Cyber Security courses.
 In the same year, I was also a finalist for the Warwick Award for Teaching Excellence.
+I also held various departmental responsibilities, such as the roles of the the Director of Undergraduate Admissions and the Director of Postgraduate Admissions.

 Between October 2013 and July 2017, I was a PhD student at the Computer Laboratory (now: Department of Computer Science and Technology) of the University of Cambridge where I was working under the supervision of Alan Mycroft on encodings of objects systems in Haskell.
 I was a member of the Programming, Logic, and Semantics Group, the Cambridge Programming Research Group, and Darwin College.